PrinciplesDotDev/principles/core-logic-separate-from-framework.md

 Changing the framework means losing that asset.

-Frameworks naturally have benefits.
-They provide structure, alignment, and initial development speed.
-It's much easier to point at a framework and follow all the documentation on a team.
-They should be used as tools rather than something to integrate all the core logic.

 ### It takes experience

 It is the dividing line between an experienced software engineer and a junior: *Juniors rely on frameworks - senior ones use frameworks as tools.*